thomasjbradley/MMM-BoardGameGeek-WinCounts/README.md

             position: 'bottom_left',
             config: {
                 username: "thomasjbradley", // The BGG user to grab play stats from
+                apiKey: "YOUR_API_KEY", // Register your application at BGG to get the key: https://boardgamegeek.com/applications
                 names: ["Thomas", "Liz", "Edith"], // The filter of names from the plays to aggregate }
         }